Early Years Foundation Stage

 By the end of the reception year, your child should reach or exceed a main goal for each of the areas of learning.
 These goals are called the “Early Learning Goals (ELGs)” A summary of these goals for each area is available at the bottom of the page.

-As a Mum or Dad, how can I help with my child's learning?
+As a Parent or Carer of a Foundation Stage child, how can I help with my child's learning?

 All the fun activities that you do with your child at home are important in supporting their learning and development, and will have a long-lasting effect on your child’s learning and the progress through school.